yuxincs/scc/README.md

 It aims only to compile a subset of C Standard to MIPS Assembly.

 The generated MIPS code can thus be run on any MIPS simulators or in real environment that supports MIPS.
-For test I run the code on [QtSPIM](http://spimsimulator.sourceforge.net/), a good MIPS simulator for both Windows and Linux.
+For testing purposes I run the code on [QtSPIM](http://spimsimulator.sourceforge.net/), a good multi-platform MIPS simulator.

-With syntax and semantic checks available, I aim to make the compiler as complete as possible though it is just a toy compiler.

 ## Current feature set
 * Basic operations (e.g. addition multiplication less than operation bitwise negation etc.)